Certificate of life in Tonga

-Due to the corona virus, the possibilities to apply for a certificate of life at an embassy or consulate-general are limited.
-Please check the online appointment system to see if it is possible to make an appointment.
-If no times are available, it is not yet possible to submit an application at the embassy or consulate general.
+Due to the coronavirus, the possibilities to apply for a certificate of life at an embassy are limited.
+To see if it is possible to make an appointment, please check the online appointment system (unless otherwise indicated).
+If no times are available, it is not yet possible to submit an application at the embassy.

 When might you need a certificate of life?

 Dutch financial and benefits agencies like the ABP Pension Fund and the Social Insurance Bank may ask you to provide a certificate of life (verklaring van in leven zijn or attestatie de vita).